shuvijs/shuvijs.org/docs/guide/features/Routes/on-demand-transpilation.md

 ---
-id: on-demand-transpilation
+sidebar_position: 03
-title: On Demand Transpilation
+id: On Demand Transpilation
 ---

 Each route is a dynamic entry in shuvi.
 Some optimizations based on it.